kevchen266/Capstone_iTracking/README.md

 **Objective**: To capture and preprocess user-specific images, enabling the model to undergo mini training for improved accuracy and personalization of eye-gaze tracking.

-**Process**:

-Capture user images in real-time.

-Preprocess and normalize the images for model compatibility.

-Train the model using mini-batches of user-specific data to personalize predictions.

 ### Prediction Stage (CNN Model Eye-Gaze Prediction)

 **Objective**: To analyze processed user images and generate precise eye-gaze coordinate predictions using the calibrated CNN model.

-**Process**:

-Input the preprocessed user images into the trained CNN model.

-Generate real-time predictions for 2D eye-gaze coordinates.

-Output the gaze coordinates for further visualization or analysis.

 ### Heatmap Generation Stage (Visualization of Eye-Gaze Prediction)
 **Objective**: To generate a heatmap that visualizes the distribution of predicted eye-gaze coordinates, highlighting the regions where the user is focusing based on the model's predictions.

-**Process**:

-Aggregate predicted gaze coordinates over a specified duration or interaction.

-Map the coordinates onto the screen or image context.

-Generate a heatmap to represent user focus visually.

 ## Setting Up the Environment